 Thai PDPA compliance means data controllers and data processors that are covered by the scope of the PDPA take the necessary steps to meet the data protection obligations defined by the law.

 The Thai PDPA outlines several requirements for data controllers, including that personal data is accurate, up-to-date, complete, and not misleading.
 It defines further requirements for processing certain types of personal information and upholding data subject rights.
 The Thai PDPA also has extra-territorial reach, meaning that organizations based outside of Thailand who offer goods or services or monitor the behavior of individuals in Thailand will fall under the scope of the law.

 The Thai Personal Data Protection Act 2019 (‘PDPA’) is the first consolidated data protection law in Thailand.
 The Thai PDPA was originally set to enter into effect on May 31, 2020.
 However, this was initially postponed until May 31, 2021, due to the COVID-19 (‘Coronavirus’) pandemic and later postponed for a second time until May 31, 2022.

-The PDPA contains several similar provisions to those found under the GDPR.
-These include similar legal bases for processing personal data as well as requirements for data controllers and data processors.
+The PDPA contains several similar provisions to those found under the General Data Protection Regulation (GDPR).
+These include similar legal bases for data processing as well as requirements for data controllers and data processors.
 There are however several key differences between the PDPA and the GDPR which include lower monetary penalties and the inclusion of criminal penalties of up to one-year imprisonment.
-The Thai PDPA also provides for the establishment of the Personal Data Protection Committee (‘PDPC’) to, among other things, draft and issue sub-regulations on data protection.
+The Thai PDPA also provides for the establishment of the Personal Data Protection Committee (PDPC) to, among other things, draft and issue sub-regulations on data protection.

 A data controller is a person or legal entity that has the power to make decisions regarding the collection, use, or disclosure of personal data.